aicis/fresco/doc/source/quickstart.rst

 FRESCO.
 If you have not yet installed FRESCO you should first consult the :ref:`Installation <install>` section.

 Your First FRESCO Application
 -----------------------------

 AES is a commenly used encryption scheme.
-It transforms a plaintext *p* and a key *k* into a ciphertext *c*, such that no-one can learn anything about *p* only by looking at *c*.
-Anyone knowing both the cipertext *c* *and* the key *k* can, however, easily obtain the original plaintext.
+It transforms a plaintext :math:`p` and a key :math:`k` into a ciphertext :math:`c`, such that no-one can learn anything about :math:`p` only by looking at :math:`c`.
+Anyone knowing both the cipertext :math:`c` *and* the key :math:`k` can, however, easily obtain the original plaintext.

 Suppose that we have two parties, *Alice* and *Bob*.
-Alice holds *k*, Bob holds *p*, and they are both interested in computing the encryption *c = AES_k(p)*.
-However, Alice does not want to reveal *k* to Bob and Bob does not want to reveal *p* to Alice.
+Alice holds :math:`k`, Bob holds :math:`p`, and they are both interested in computing the encryption :math:`c = \text{AES}_k(p)`.
+However, Alice does not want to reveal :math:k to Bob and Bob does not want to reveal :math:`p` to Alice.
 This is a perfect task for applying secure computation.
-We will solve the problem with FRESCO using the following code:
+We will solve the problem with FRESCO using the following
+code:

 .. sourcecode:: java